Hillsborough official 'unwittingly' spread police lie

 The inquests at Warrington were told Mr Mackrell could not recall which officer said this.

-Ninety-six fans died at the Liverpool v Nottingham Forest game.'No recall'
+Ninety-six fans died at the Liverpool v Nottingham Forest game.

 A transcript from Mr Green, who was broadcasting on BBC Radio 2, was read to the hearing.